Mutoxicated/HYPER/devlog.md

 ## Day 36

 I re-implemented the launch movement mechanic.
 Now you throw a magnetic thing and when it sticks to a wall or ground you have 1 second to decide if you want to launch in or out, bouncing 3 times as you do so.

+## Day 37

+Reverted the re-implementation, kept some things.
+Made the health bar cooler, added ui elements.